 The Mechanics Of The Estima Lock

-The Estima lock is basically a very quick and just as painful foot lock.
-The basic position is just as the one we described before.
+The Estima Lock is basically a very quick and just as painful foot lock.
+The basic position is just like the one we described before.
 The foot of the opponent needs to be on your belly.
 Imagine that your opponent has you in a lasso guard, but their foot is across your belly, fingers pointing to one side.
-What you need to do is grab the foot with a figure four grip, just like in a rear naked choke.
+What you need to do is grab the foot with a figure four grip, just like in a rear-naked choke.
 The first arm needs to go under the inside of the opponent’s ankle and grab the inside of the elbow on your other arm.
 The second arm completes the figure four.

 Finishing the movie has an unexpected detail to it.
 When you have everything set up, you’ll need to squeeze your arms and turn your body.
 You’ll need to turn towards the inside of the leg you are attacking.
 The fine detail here is to also engage your belly as you twist.
 Try and extend your belly into the opponent’s foot as much as possible while squeezing and twisting.
 The break is fast and brutal, so be careful when training.

 The Estima Lock is a great option to quickly deal with a lasso guard or a reverse De la Riva guard, for example.
 In scenarios like these, your opponents are going to place their feet on your belly by themselves.
 All you need to do is know how to get the most out of it.